theopenconversationkit/tock/gen-ai/orchestrator-server/src/main/python/tock-llm-indexing-tools/README.md

     knowledge_base  name of the target knowledge base, ex: "name1 | name2 | name3"
     base_url    the base URL to prefix every FAQ entry's query parameter to create a full URL
-    output_csv  path to the output, ready-to-index CSV file
+    output_csv  name of the output csv, ready-to-index CSV file

 Options:
     --tag_title=<value>
+    --label=<label>   label name, name of the folder in ready-to_index_file folder where csv while be created.
     -h --help   Show this screen
     --version   Show version
     -v          Verbose output for debugging (without this option, script will be silent but for errors)

-Import and Format a Smart Tribune data by API  into a ready-to-index CSV file (one 'title'|'url'|'text' line per filtered entry).
 ```
 Set in a .env your APIKEY and your APISECRET